 - Are you home a lot, or often away for work?
 Who will care for your cat while you’re gone?

 - Do you often have friends or family over?
 Are they calm or kinda crazy?

 - Are you looking for a kitten or considering a senior cat?
-Keep in mind that kittens need training such as toileting, while senior cats have set ways
+Keep in mind that kittens will respond much better to a little training while senior cats have set ways

 - Do you have money set aside for cat-care?

-- Do you have other pets, or plan on having other pets?
+- Have you any other pets, or plan on having other pets?

 - Do you have allergies?
-A Maine Coon is exotic but will play havoc with your hay fever
+For example, a Maine Coon is exotic and one of the popular purebred cats but will likely play havoc with your hay fever

 - You may even want to consider if you plan on travelling with your cat!